Moore College of Art and Design: Moore College of Art & Design

 Penelope Wilson Hall contains studios and offices.

 The institution was renamed in 1932 after Joseph Moore Jr. set up a $3 Million dollar endowment in memory of his parents.
 The institution became known as Moore Institute of Art, Science and Industry in 1932, as Moore College of Art in 1963, and as Moore College of Art and Design in 1988.

-Moore now offers nine undergraduate programs including Art Education, Fashion Design, Fine Arts, Graphic Design, Illustration, Animation & Game Arts, Interior Design, Photography & Digital Arts, and Film & Digital Cinema, each leading to a Bachelor of Fine Arts (BFA).
+Moore now offers ten undergraduate programs including Art Education, Fashion Design, Fine Arts, Graphic Design, Illustration, Animation & Game Arts, Interior Design, Photography & Digital Arts, Film & Digital Cinema, and Entertainment Design each leading to a Bachelor of Fine Arts (BFA).

-Moore has approximately 400 women enrolled in its all-female undergraduate BFA program.
-Co-educational graduate programs, post-Baccalaureate programs as well as adult continuing education and a Young Artists Workshop are open to people of all ages.
+Moore has approximately 466 students enrolled in its undergraduate BFA program.
+Graduate, adult continuing education, and youth programs are open to all genders.

 The Galleries at Moore

 The Galleries at Moore are open to the public and free of charge.

 They hold an annual Fashion Show.

 In 2023, they held an exhibition on the history of fashion and a High School Student Art Show.

 Student work has been exhibited at the Governor's Residence.
 Students have designed costumes for the Philadelphia Ballet.